 Field Notes From A Catastrophe is a series of 10 essays by Elizabeth Kolbert, a writer from the New Yorker, on the subject of climate change and global warming.

 The "Tortilla Curtain" is the name given to the border which Mexicans must cross to reach California.
 The book chronicles a couple that crosses the border to California for a better life, and winds up getting more than they bargained for after meeting up with an affluent American couple.
 During the 2006 fall semester, over twenty courses were using the book and a series of events were held.

 The Bone Woman by Clea Koff

 At the request of the United Nations, Clea Koff was among a team of forensic scientists sent to mass grave sites, including Rwanda, to investigate human rights abuses.
 Through forensic anthropology, Koff unearths the stories of unspeakable human suffering, providing clues to the victims' identities as well as their killers'.
-Click here to view photos from Clea Koff's visit to the campus and her presentation.

 The Price of a Child by Lorene Cary